jb-chaudron/jb-chaudron/README.md

 - Hi, I’m Jean-Baptiste Chaudron
-- I'm mainly interested in Computational Cognitive Science stuff, and methodological issues.
+- I'm mainly interested in LLMs, NLP and computational cognitive sciences.
-- PhD student at Lyon II, working on computational linguistic, Agent-Based modeling and textual genre
+- Freelance and NLP engineer

 <!---
 jb-chaudron/jb-chaudron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.